 We have met a handful of people over the years interested in brain donation and body autopsy.
 This means that the brain is procured and sent to a brain bank for analysis, and the body is examined (but not donated).
 Generally, both the brain procurement and the body autopsy—often called a “general autopsy”—are handled by a single pathologist.
 In a general autopsy, a visual inspection of organs and systems occurs and samples from organs are removed; this often requires 4-5 hours of work.
 Later, tissue samples are examined under a microscope.
 A report is provided to the legal next-of-kin within 1-2 months.
 Just as with brain autopsy, a body autopsy can yield valuable information about the nature and severity of disease.
 This medical information can be useful to surviving blood relatives, particularly children.
 Sometimes the cause of death can be determined, which can provide peace of mind.

 Ask your local funeral home or cremation organization if they can assist you in arranging a “private autopsy.”
-The cost for the body autopsy and brain procurement might be between $3,000 and $4,000, higher in some places like New York state.
+Brain autopsy costs about $4,000 in the US.
+The range is perhaps as low as $2,500 and as high as $6,000 (New York state and California).
 Ask which pathologist will be receiving tissue samples and performing the analysis.
 Ask how long it will take to obtain a report.
 Learn if there’s an opportunity to follow up with the pathologist and ask questions after receiving the report.

 Sometimes major university medical centers will perform a general autopsy at no or minimal charge to the family as long as the person has a medical record number from that medical center (or has been seen there previously).
 Again, the local funeral home or cremation organization may know about this.
 Or contact the autopsy department at the major university medical center.
 Often autopsies are only done Monday to Friday, 7am to 3pm, and are handled by pathology residents.
 Generally these are only done at the morgue of the university medical center.
 This means that the family may have to pay the funeral home or cremation organization for roundtrip transportation to/from the morgue.
 If a university medical center is involved in the body autopsy, coordination will be key as most likely the brain procurement will need to take place at the funeral home or cremation organization within a few hours of death, and then the decedent transported to the medical center’s morgue for the body autopsy to occur.